There are constant questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

 Hypnosis and the Law in the United States

-This is an excellent document produced by The National Guild of Hypnotists (NGH) in the United Stages – and it relates to the practice of hypnosis in the United States and how that is regulated state by state.
+This is an excellent document produced by The National Guild of Hypnotists (NGH) in the United States – it relates to the practice of hypnosis in the US and how that is regulated state by state.

-Another excellent information page about state laws and requirements for practising hypnosis in the USA.
+Another excellent information page about state laws and requirements for practising hypnosis in the US.

 Another brief article from Dr Richard Nongard “Laws and Regulations for Hypnosis Practice” (in the United States).

 Another good, succinct listing of the states that have regulations regarding the use of hypnosis or practising “hypnotherapy”.